dorshinar/blog/content/blog/impossible-state-with-typescript/impossible-state-with-typescript.md

 };
 ```

-A while passes and everything is just fine, but then - one engineer on our team is refactoring some old code, and rewrites some code to fetch data from your server.
+A while passes and everything is just fine, but then - an engineer on our team is refactoring some old code, and rewrites some code to fetch data from your server.

-When the data arrives, the engineer renders a `SUCCESSFUL` loading indicator with a message, although your guidelines specifically say that successful indicator should _not_ have messages.
+When the data arrives, the engineer renders a `SUCCESSFUL` loading indicator with a message, although our guidelines specifically say that successful indicator should _not_ have a message.

 ```tsx
 function GetData() {